 Living Sukha was created by Mike Hannum and Erin Hannum with the aspiration of sowing the seeds of health, mindfulness, compassion and wisdom.
 Our mission is to inspire and serve people in their efforts to cultivate and embody wholeness, which is the foundation for true healing, genuine realization and a life of meaning and fulfillment.
-We share, together and individually, Ashtanga Yoga, Ayurveda, Buddhist meditation practices, and kirtan music in a variety of different formats.
+We share, together and individually, Yoga, Ayurveda, Buddhist meditation techniques, and kirtan music in a variety of different formats.

 Sukha is a Sanskrit word often translated as “ease” or “happiness”.
 Its opposite is dhukha, which means “suffering”, “a sense of lack” or “dis-ease”.
 Matthieu Richard, a French-born Buddhist monk and the author of “Happiness: A Guide to Developing Life’s Most Important Skill” offers the following insight and then a beautiful definition of sukha: